giucris/yasp/README.md

 ### YaspApp

 YaspApp module provide the highest possible level of asbstraction for your ETL.
-You should just provide a yml definition of your data operations and the `YaspApp` will provide to initialize the SparkSession and execute all the steps provided on the yml file.
+You should just provide a yml definition of your data operations ait will provide to initialize the SparkSession and execute all the steps provided on the yml file.

+You can also specify inside the yaml file some env variable reference with a placeholder `${my-pwd}` that will be substituted at runtime with an environment variable.

 **Currently there are only one stable way to use the YaspApp, as a library on your code**

-**Any way YaspApp come with an executable entry point and we are working to make it stable in order to run the binary jar with the yml provided as external file.**
+**Any way YaspApp come with an executable entry point and I'm working to make it stable in order to run the binary jar with the yml provided as external file.**

 #### YaspApp as library